Contents

 5. Limit screen time in the late afternoon

 Screens can make it harder for kids to wind down.
 A few hours before bedtime, try switching to calmer play with their favorite toys or activities to help them settle more easily.
-Check out our suggestions for tips on creating a peaceful, screen-free bedtime routine.
+Check out our suggestions for tips on creating a peaceful, screen-free bedtime routine .

 Of course, not every weekend will go according to plan, and that’s perfectly fine.
 Some moments are worth staying up late for or stepping out of routine.
 These tips aren’t about being perfect.
 They’re here to help whenever it feels doable, so your child (and you) can ease into the week feeling just a little more ready.
+If an afternoon screen session is unavoidable, the Mindfulness Breathing Game is one of the better choices — it’s short, calming, and winds children down rather than up, which is exactly what the late afternoon needs.